 From: Sparta, MI, USA

 In 1966, Preston left and was replaced by Bill Alexander (drums).
 It was this lineup that issued two 45s on Fenton in the first half of 1967, the second including the outstanding 'Surface World' (written by Clarke and Seigel) on the A-side.
-After the records were released, Kalmbach became the group's manager and worked to secure them bigger and better gigs; however, as 1968 rolled around, most members were now attending college which took a lot of focus and energy away from the band.
-The Jades played their final show during Christmas break in late '68 at the Sparta Civic Center and then called it quits shortly thereafter.
+After the records were released, Kalmbach became the group's manager and worked to secure them bigger and better gigs; however, as 1968 rolled around, most members were now attending college, which took a lot of focus and energy away from the band.
+As a result, the Jades ended up playing their final show during Christmas break in late '68 at the Sparta Civic Center and then called it quits shortly thereafter.

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.

 (Original 45 Label: Fenton 2208, A - June, 1967)